 So get a gigabit router, and then as your ISP increases speeds, your router will adjust to it without any problem.

-Plus, many wireless connections are faster than 100 megabits now too.
-So you don’t want your wired connection to be the bottleneck.
+Plus, many wireless connections are faster than a gigabit, let alone 100 megabits now too.
+So you don’t want your wired connection to be a huge bottleneck.

 Not all devices are 802.11ac capable.
 But increasingly, many are.
 And if you get 802.11ac capability, you get lots of other nice things, like a 5 GHz band that’s faster and less prone to interference.
 Put your streaming video devices on the 5 GHz band and you’ll get smoother video, regardless of whether they connect with 802.11ac or slower 802.11n speed.
 Older devices can still connect via 802.11g or even 802.11b if need be.